chrislyons-dev/home/src/content/projects/ai-employee-chatbot.md

 ---
 title: 'AI Employee Assistant with RAG'
-description: 'Retrieval-augmented generation chatbot that helps employees quickly find company policies and procedures.
-Reduces support tickets and improves policy compliance.'
+description: 'RAG chatbot for company policies and procedures.
+Vector search with pgvector.
+Employees get instant answers instead of filing support tickets.'
 tech: ['React', 'Node.js', 'LangChain', 'pgvector']
 featured: false
 order: 5
 ---

-Built an intelligent chatbot that serves as a 24/7 knowledge assistant for employees navigating company policies and procedures.

-Key capabilities:
+Employees spent hours hunting for policies.
+Asking managers.
+Pinging coworkers on Teams.
+"Where's the PTO policy?"
+"How do I expense this?"
+Constant frustration.

+Built a chatbot with RAG.
+Get the answer in seconds instead of asking around.

+How it works:

-- Vector-based semantic search using pgvector for accurate document retrieval
+- Vector-based semantic search using pgvector for document retrieval
-- Context-aware responses grounded in company documentation
+- Responses grounded in company documentation (no hallucinations)
-- Natural language interface that understands questions in plain English
-- Reduces HR/support burden by surfacing answers instantly
+- Plain English questions, specific answers
+- Policy lookups went from hours to seconds — employees love it